wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/exchange-hybrid-deployment-requirements/includes/6-compare-exchange-delegated-federation-open-authentication.md

 In Skype for Business Server, the default SIP domain acts as the OAuth service.

 As part of its support within the Microsoft Office family of server products (including Microsoft 365 and the on-premises versions of Exchange 2013 or later, Lync Server 2013 or later, and SharePoint 2013 or later), the OAuth framework supports on-premises and hybrid topologies.
 In an on-premises topology, there's no requirement to implement a trusted authorization server, as the use of partner applications establishes the trust.
-By creating the partner application, the server products directly swap security tokens and bypass the need for a third party token server.
+By creating the partner application, the server products directly swap security tokens and bypass the need for a third-party token server.

 ### Functionality OAuth provides to Exchange Server 2016 and later